-- We consider data protection issues as part of the design and implementation of systems, services, products and business practices. - We make data protection an essential component of the core functionality of our processing systems and services. - We anticipate risks and privacy-invasive events before they occur, and take steps to prevent harm to individuals. - We only process the personal data that we need for our purposes, and we only use the data for those purposes. - We ensure that personal data is automatically protected in any IT system, service, product, and/or business practice, so that individuals should not have to take any specific action to protect their privacy. - We provide the identity and contact information of those responsible for data protection within our organisation. - We adopt a 'plain language' policy for any public documents so that individuals easily understand what we are doing with their personal data. - We provide individuals with tools so they can determine how we are using their personal data, and whether our policies are being properly enforced. - We offer strong privacy defaults, user-friendly options and controls, and respect user preferences. - We only use data processors that provide sufficient guarantees of their technical and organisational measures for data protection by design. - When we use other systems, services or products in our processing activities, we make sure that we only use those whose designers and manufacturers take data protection issues into account. - We use privacy-enhancing technologies (PETs) to assist us in complying with our data protection by design obligations.
+- We anticipate risks and privacy-invasive events before they occur, and take steps to prevent harm to individuals. - We only process the personal data that we need for our purposes, and we only use the data for those purposes. - We ensure that personal data is automatically protected in any IT system, service, product, and/or business practice, so that individuals should not have to take any specific action to protect their privacy. - We provide the identity and contact information of those responsible for data protection within our organisation. - We adopt a 'plain language' policy for any public documents so that individuals easily understand what we are doing with their personal data. - We provide individuals with tools so they can determine how we are using their personal data, and whether our policies are being properly enforced. - We offer strong privacy defaults, user-friendly options and controls, and respect user preferences. - We only use data processors that provide sufficient guarantees of their technical and organisational measures for data protection by design. - When we use other systems, services or products in our processing activities, we make sure that we only use those whose designers and manufacturers take data protection issues into account. - Conducting regular external audits of our processes and procedures. - Maintaining a data asset log, listing aspect such as type, location, security, retention, shared with to name but a few. - We use privacy-enhancing technologies (PETs) to assist us in complying with our data protection by design obligations.